 Moving a loved one from the family home into a congregate living setting can be a very challenging and emotional transition for everyone in the family.
-Involving your family member in the decision and planning, may help them feel more in control of the situation.
-Each situation is different and every person is unique though, so it is important to respect how your family member wishes to be involved.
-Additionally, if your loved one is living with dementia, they may be unable to participate in the discussions or can easily become overwhelmed by the need to make difficult decisions.
+Involving your family member in the decision and planning may help them feel more in control of the situation.
+Each situation is different, and every person is unique, so it is important to respect how your family member wishes to be involved.
+Additionally, if your loved one is living with dementia, they may be unable to participate in the discussions or can quickly become overwhelmed by the need to make difficult decisions.

 When talking with your family member about the move, it may be tempting to focus only on the benefits of a congregate living setting.
-It is important to acknowledge all of their emotions; to talk about what your family member will miss and the concerns they have.
+It is essential to acknowledge all of their emotions; to talk about what your family member will miss and their concerns.
 Grieving the loss of one part of their lives does not mean the individual will not adjust and enjoy their life in a new environment.
-Understanding their concerns also gives you an opportunity to try and address them and reduce their anxiety.
+Understanding their concerns also allows you to try and address them and reduce their anxiety.

-Ask what is most important to your family member to help them feel at home in the new setting – for some people it might be having certain personal belongings moved for others it is about being able to stay connected with family, friends and activities in their old community.
-Making sure that the things that are most important to your family member are looked after will make the transition much easier.
+Ask what is most important to your family member to help them feel at home in the new setting – for some people, it might be having certain personal belongings moved.
+For others it is about staying connected with family, friends and activities in their old community.
+Making sure that the things most important to your family member are looked after will make the transition much easier.

 Other strategies to help your family member adjust:

-Regardless of your situation, helping a family member move is a stressful and emotional task.
+Helping a family member move is stressful and emotional regardless of your situation.
 Having a strong support system of friends, family and professionals will help make the transition go as smoothly as possible.